Cook v Deeks: Facts

-The Toronto Construction Co. had four directors, Mr GM Deeks, Mr GS Deeks, Mr Hinds, and Mr Cook.
-It helped in construction of railways in Canada.
-The first three directors wanted to exclude Mr Cook from the business.
+The Toronto Construction Co. had four directors, GM Deeks, GS Deeks, Hinds, and Cook.
+It helped in the construction of railways in Canada.
+The first three directors wanted to exclude Cook from the business.
 Each held a quarter of the company's shares.
 GM Deeks, GS Deeks, and Hinds took a contract with the Canadian Pacific Railway Company (for building a line at the Guelph Junction and Hamilton branch) in their own names.
 They then passed a shareholder resolution declaring that the company had no interest in the contract.
-Mr Cook claimed that the contract did belong to the Toronto Construction Co and the shareholder resolution ratifying their actions should not be valid because the three directors used their votes to carry it.
+Cook claimed that the contract did belong to the Toronto Construction Co and the shareholder resolution ratifying their actions should not be valid because the three directors used their votes to carry it.

 Decision

 The Privy Council advised that the three directors had breached their duty of loyalty to the company, that the shareholder ratification was a fraud on Mr Cook as a minority shareholder, and invalid.
 Giving the advice, The Lord Chancellor, Lord Buckmaster held the result was that the profits made on the contractual opportunity were to be held on trust for the Toronto Construction Co.